 The Gout-Diabetes Link

 People with type 2 diabetes are more likely to have hyperuricemia, and people with gout and high uric acid may be more likely to get diabetes.
 Not everyone with hyperuricemia gets gout, but your chances go up as uric acid levels rise.

 Type 2 diabetes happens when your body doesn’t use insulin well and sugar stays in the blood instead of moving into cells.
 This is called insulin resistance.
-Studies show this may play a role in the development of gout and hyperuricemia may make insulin resistance worse.
+Studies show this may play a role in the development of gout and hyperuricemia and may also make insulin resistance worse.

 A 2010 study published in The American Journal of Medicine examined thousands of adults and their children.
 The researchers found that those with higher uric acid levels were more likely to get type 2 diabetes.